pnp/script-samples/scripts/spo-most-recent-update-report/README.md

 plugin: add-to-gallery
 ---

-# Generate a csv report for a selection of site collections showing the time of the most resent update by any user
+# Generate a csv report for a selection of site collections showing the time of the most recent update by any user

-> [!Note]
-> This is a submission helper template please find the [contributor guidance](/docfx/contribute.md) to help you write this scenario.

 ## Summary